White Rice (1 Cup, Cooked) and Cooked Green String Beans (from Fresh) (1 Cup, Fresh)

 Portion Control

-Reduce the serving size of white rice to lower the overall impact on blood sugar levels.
+Reduce the portion size of white rice.
+Opt for smaller servings to minimize the impact on blood sugar levels.

 Hydration